felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 Hey, *|FNAME|*!

-Vim has a built-in command to increase and decrease numbers.
-But what if you wan to do more advanced mathmatics?
+A few emails ago I showed a Vim built-in command to increase and decrease numbers.
+Today I want to show you something more advanced.
+We are going use
+Vim to calculate math expressions.

-Instead of reaching your phone to do a quick calculation, keep your fingers on your keyboard homerow and try this:
+Next time you think of reaching your phone's calculator, keep your hands on the keyboard and do the following:

 ```
 !!bc
 ```

-The double exclamation marks will get whatever is in the current line and pass it to the bash command you are about to type.
-In this case, bc—a programming language that calculates mathematic expressions and is already built-in Linux and Mac.
+The double exclamation marks will send anything you type next to the bash, piping whatever is in the current line to it.

+In this case, we are piping the current line to bc—a programming language that calculates mathematic expressions and is already built-in
+Linux and Mac.

-That means, this is the same thing as running
+This is the same thing as running
 `echo "1+1" | bc` in your terminal.

+Hope your learned something new.

 Stay curious, *|FNAME|* :)
 Felippe Nardi